shaisundar/NodeJS-app-on-cluster/README.md

 In our case app is on port 3000 and api is on port 4000

-But will exposing over internet, we will expose on port 443 (HTTPS)
+But will exposing over internet, we will expose on port 443 (HTTPS) and 80 (HTTP)